 In order to learn how NOT to lose money trading forex, one must understand why so many traders lose money in the first place.
-Its like troubleshooting a software issue in your laptop.
-Imagine if there was something wrong in your laptop that needs immediate attention and you just did not know the problem even existed, until the whole system crashed eventually.
-Similarly most traders just do not know what or where the problem is but manage to find themselves in drawdown consistently.
-There are in fact simple methods to find out actual reasons as to why so much of your trades are losing.
+It’s like troubleshooting a software issue in your laptop.
+Imagine if there was something wrong with your laptop that needs immediate attention and you just did not know the problem even existed, until the whole system crashed eventually.
+Similarly, most traders just do not know what or where the problem is but manage to find themselves in drawdown consistently.
+There are in fact simple methods to find out actual reasons why so many of your trades are losing.

-Its simple because you can narrow it down to a handful of trading mistakes that causes the continuous losses.
+It’s simple because you can narrow it down to a handful of trading mistakes that causes continuous losses.

 1. Eager to trade and make money quick

 In short, Greed!
 This is the number one killer of forex accounts.
 Overtrading, chasing trades and using uncontrollable amounts of leverage to open incapacitated positions, are all symptoms of this devil – Greed!

 If you are a victim of this disease and are having similar symptoms, then you should stop trading immediately.
 In order to get your thought process right and to make correct decisions, you have to have a positive attitude towards trading.
 Guess what, slowly but surely greed deteriorates your attitude.